Kshitij-Ambilduke/spire-inst/readme.md

 pip3 install --no-build-isolation axolotl[flash-attn,deepspeed]
 ```

-The configuration used for training the various variants of SpireLM are present in `configs/` along with the default, all differ in the ***dataset path*** field.
+The configuration used for training the various variants of SpireLM are present in `configs/config.yaml`, all variants differ in the ***dataset path*** field.
+Besides this, the rest of the hyperparameters used were same across all the variants.

 ## Data format
 For training SpireLM we used the chatML prompt format.
 An example of a single line from the required data JSON file is shown below: